Ishu Ishiyama, 7 dan, Shihan

 Okanagan Aikikai

-Pat started Aikido in Saskatoon with Makoto Ohtsu Sensei in 1981.
+Pat Olson Sensei started Aikido in Saskatoon with Makoto Ohtsu Sensei in 1981.
 She received her gokyu rank from Kawahara Sensei in 1982; he was then visiting every year to give seminars.
-Kawahara Sensei remained Pat's sensei until his death in 2011, at which time Pat's rank was yondan.
+Kawahara Sensei remained Olson sensei's teacher until his death in 2011, at which time Olson sensei's rank was yondan.

-After moving to Kelowna, Pat trained with Jobe Groot, who had opened Okanagan Aikikai, and subsequently with Kawahara Shihan, and now Osawa Shihan.
+After moving to Kelowna, Olson Sensei trained with Jobe Groot Sensei, who had opened Okanagan Aikikai, and subsequently with Kawahara Shihan, and now Osawa Shihan.

-In 2023 Pat was promoted to 6th dan, and she and her husband moved back to Saskatoon where she still practices Aikido at Saskatoon Aikikai.
+In 2023 Olson Sensei was promoted to 6th dan, and she and her husband moved back to Saskatoon where she still practices Aikido at Saskatoon Aikikai.

 Liz McKinlay, 6 dan, Shidoin